Pr\"ufer algebraic spaces: Valuation algebraic spaces

-To prove the inverse implications (which are, actually, the criteria) we assume that $f$ is not separated, universally closed, or proper, respectively.
-By the classical criterion this can be detected with a valuative diagram $\rho$ which has an appropriate number of liftings $T\to Y$.
-By Lemma~\ref{lem:SLP}, $\rho$ factors through a Zariski SLP diagram $\rho'$ so that $T\to T'$ is surjective.
-Then $T'$ is a valuation space, hence $\rho'$ is a Zariski valuative diagram that has the same number of liftings as $\rho$. \end{proof}
+To prove the inverse implication we note first that (3) is the classical criterion, and (1) implies (2).
+Assume that $f$ is not universally closed.
+By the classical criterion, there exists a classical valuative diagram $\rho$ that does not admit a lifting $T\to Y$.
+By Lemma~\ref{lem:SLP}, $\rho$ factors through a separated Zariski SLP diagram $\rho'$ such that $T\to T'$ is surjective.
+Then $T'$ is a valuation space, hence $\rho'$ is a semivaluation that does not admit a lifting $T'\to Y$. \end{proof}

-\begin{rem} If $X$ is separated in the above criteria then $T$ is separated, hence a valuation scheme.
-Already the case when $X$ is a non-separated valuation space from \S\ref{examsec}, and $Y$ is its generic point, shows that in general, one has to consider non-separated valuation spaces $T$ in Zariski local valuative criteria.
-On the other hand, the condition that the morphism $T\to X$ is separated ensures that we consider only ``minimally" non separated valuation spaces that are required. \end{rem}